wp-plugins/radio-station/readme.txt

 = 1.3.2 =
 * Fixed a bug in the DJ-on-air widget
 * Fixed show select list for show blog posts

+= 1.3.3 =
+* Added the ability to assign any user with the edit_shows capability as a DJ, to accomodate custom and edited roles.